cabinetoffice/node-login/README.md

 Directory Path | Description
 --- | ---
 `./config/` | This folder contains configuration settings for the login module.
 It is essential for fetching sensitive information such as `COOKIE_PARSER_SECRET` or `COOKIE_SESSION_SECRET`.
-`./util/` | This folder contains utility functions used throughout the login module, including Session and Cookie utils.
+`./utils/` | This folder contains utility functions used throughout the login module, including Session and Cookie utils.
-`./index.ts` | This file will expose the authentication middleware and Session and Cookie utils methods.
+`./index.ts` | This file will expose the authentication middleware and Session and Cookie utils.
 `./test` | Jest Test files (`*.spec.ts`, `setup.ts`, and `*.mocks.ts`)
 Others files | Other files related to modules dependency, CI/CD, *git, lint, test/typescript configs …